 In 1918, Congress established Camp Bragg, an Army field artillery site named for the Confederate General Braxton Bragg.
 An aviation landing field named after 1st Lt.
 Harley H. Pope, whose JN-4 Jenny crashed in the Cape Fear River, was added a year later.
 After five years, Camp Bragg became a permanent Army post renamed Fort Bragg.
 Today, Fort Bragg and Pope Army Air Field comprise one of the world's largest military installations.

-Fort Bragg - An "open" Army installation, allows visitors to pass freely through the base without military affiliation.
-Your visit should begin with the Fort Bragg Welcome Center, open 24 hours a day, seven days a week.
-It is located in the Soldier Support Center, Building 4-2843 and Normandy Drive.
-Additional information: 907-2026.
-Fort Bragg Community Relations: 910-396-8015 or 910-396-5401.
+Fort Bragg - An open Army installation, allows visitors to access the installation with proper identification.
+Your visit should begin with the Fort Bragg Welcome Center, open 24 hours a day, seven days a week, at the All American Access Control Point.

-Today, Fort Bragg is the world's largest airborne facility with more than 45,000 military personnel.
-Widely known as the "home of the airborne," Fort Bragg houses the 82nd Airborne Division, assigned here in 1946 after returning from Europe, and the XVIII Airborne Corps, reactivated here in 1951.
-The U.S. Army Parachute Team (the Golden Knights) also calls Fort Bragg home.
+Today, Fort Bragg is the world's largest airborne facility with more than 56,000 military personnel.
+Widely known as the "Home of the Airborne," Fort Bragg houses the 82nd Airborne Division, assigned here in 1946 after returning from Europe, and the XVIII Airborne Corps, reactivated here in 1951.

-Pope Air Force Base has played a leading role in the development of U.S. tactics and air-power throughout history.
-Missions at Pope range from providing airlift and close air support to American armed forces, to humanitarian missions flown all over the world.
+Pope Army Air Field, formerly known as Pope Air Force Base, has played a leading role in the development of U.S. tactics and air-power throughout history.
+Missions at Pope range from providing airlift for Airborne and Special Operations Units to humanitarian missions flown all over the world.